Uniswap/docs/docs/contracts/liquidity-launchpad/02-deployments.md

 > \*v1.0.0-candidate is the initial version of CCA and is NOT recommended for production use.
 See the [Changelog](https://github.com/Uniswap/continuous-clearing-auction/blob/main/CHANGELOG.md) for more details.

 ## LiquidityLauncher
-The LiquidityLauncher is a singleton contract which is delployed to the same address across all compatible chains.
+The LiquidityLauncher is a singleton contract which is deployed to the same address across all compatible chains.

 | Version  | Address | Commit Hash |
 | -------- | ------------------------------------------ | ---------------------------------------- |